-Reduce Waste and Recycle Plastic Bags and Wraps at Big Box Stores all types of film plastic are not acceptable.
+Reduce Waste and Recycle Plastic Bags and Wraps at Big Box Stores

 Did you know film plastics (plastic bags and wraps) that often become litter and pollute our waterways make up 5% (28 million pounds) of our trash each year?
 They are one of the top three items in our trash that can be recycled - just not in the blue bin.